lanyetc/pacific-legal-lsat/README.md

 The following limitations resulted from our efforts to contain complexity:

 ## Question Groups
 We've discussed triggers that point from one question to another given a certain answer, but it's worth mentioning that a single trigger can, in theory, point from many questions to another question.
 It's reasonable to imagine that sometimes we need the answers to multiple questions in order to figure out what to do next.
-This is functionality that we decided not to implement since the modules we were provided did not include such dependencies between questions and so it wasn't worth the complexity at the timme.
+This is functionality that we decided not to implement since the modules we were provided did not include such dependencies between questions and so it wasn't worth the complexity at the time.

-## The link sharing feature
-After a user completes the survey, they're taken to the results page and have the option to copy a link that they can then share with their peers.
-This feature, was originally not supposed to be included since it required a server, but by itself did not justify building a server.
-We decided to build it anyway and so a creative solution had to be implemented.
-We stored all of the object IDs from a user's survey session in the URL of the results page.
-The results page decodes the object IDs from the URL, looks up the objects in the survey data structure, and then uses it to populate the results.
-This will unfortunately fail once the url becomes too long to hold all the necessary IDs.

 ## Question Types
 We only added a few question types, namely, autoplay messages, single select questions, and multi select questions.
 There are many more question types that can be added, but it wasn't something we needed to prioritize.